SIGPLAN/SIGPLAN.github.io/Resources/Guidelines/ProChair.md

 changes to the accepted way of organizing and running the conference.

-You, the Programme Chair, in consultation with the General Chair, should decide on any general policies relating to the programme committee, such as:
+You, the Program Chair, in consultation with the General Chair, should decide on any general policies relating to the program committee, such as:

 -   Will you have a physical PC meeting?
 If so,